 The SASH is available on request under specific terms and conditions in English, Swedish, Italian, German and Dutch.
 If you are a professional working with stalkers or their victims and are interested in using the SASH in your personal practice, please contact us for a copy.
 Individual users from not-for-profit and government organisations can access the SASH and the user guidelines free of charge (please use your professional email address in your request).
-Individual users from private companies can purchase the SASH and the associated user guidelines (details on request).
+Individual users from private companies can purchase an electronic copy of the SASH and the associated user guidelines for AUD$88.00.

 Large organisations (e.g., a police force, security agency or health service) that wish to implement the SASH as a standard screening procedure will be required to sign a legal agreement governing the use of the SASH, and committing to training of their staff.
 If you represent such an organisation, please contact us to arrange a copy of this agreement.
 Please use your professional email address in your request.